-On 1 April 2019, the Serious Crimes and Counter-Terrorism (Miscellaneous Amendments) Act (the SCCT Act) came into force, which among other things, enhances the ability of Singapore authorities to share financial intelligence with financial intelligence units overseas.
-The SCCT Act amends the CDSA by allowing Singapore authorities to share information under an international arrangement (as opposed to sharing intelligence with countries with which Singapore has a bilateral arrangement), provided that there are safeguards to protect the confidentiality of information shared and control their use.
-Consequently, Singapore would be able to exchange financial intelligence with more than 150 financial intelligence units of overseas jurisdictions that are members of the Egmont Group.
+On 1 April 2019, the Serious Crimes and Counter-Terrorism (Miscellaneous Amendments) Act (the SCCT Act) came into force, which among other things, enhances the ability of Singapore authorities to share financial intelligence with Financial Intelligence Units (FIUs) overseas.
+In this regard, the SCCT Act has amended the CDSA by allowing Singapore authorities to share information with FIUs overseas under an international arrangement (as opposed to sharing intelligence with countries with which Singapore has a bilateral arrangement), provided that there are safeguards to protect the confidentiality of information shared and control their use.
+Consequently, Singapore would be able to exchange financial intelligence with more than 150 FIUs of overseas jurisdictions that have endorsed the Egmont Charter and Principles for Information Exchange (which is an international arrangement to enhance cooperation between FIUs).